Axiomatic Characterization of PageRank: Other centrality measures (Table )

 For Bonacich centrality, from the fact that Katz centrality satisfies Edge Deletion, for every node $v \in V$ we get that:

-For eigenvector centrality, Katz prestige and closeness centrality, note that for every graph in the class of strongly connected graphs, i.e., $G =(V,E) \in \mathcal{SCG}$ and node $u \in V$, it holds that every node in a graph is a successor of $u$, i.e., $V \setminus S_u(G) = \emptyset$.
+For eigenvector centrality, Seeley index and closeness centrality, note that for every graph in the class of strongly connected graphs, i.e., $G =(V,E) \in \mathcal{SCG}$ and node $u \in V$, it holds that every node in a graph is a successor of $u$, i.e., $V \setminus S_u(G) = \emptyset$.
 Hence, Edge Deletion on $\mathcal{SCG}$ is trivially satisfied by every centrality measure.

 Finally, for betweenness centrality, consider the following graphs:

 Graph $(G',\bs')$ is obtained from $(G,\bs)$ by deleting edge $(v,w)$.
 Clearly, node $v$ is not its own successor in $G$: $v \not \in S_v(G)$.
 However, $B_v(G,\bs) = 1$ and $B_v(G',\bs') = 0$.
 Hence, betweenness centrality does not satisfy Edge Deletion. \end{proof}